salesforce/botsim/docs/tutorials.rst

             }

       Given a dialog act, e.g., “request_email”, a response is randomly chosen from a set of pre-defined templates (“response”) with a “email” slot, which is replaced by the value in the goal during dialog simulation.
-To increase the diversity and improve the naturalness of the responses, users are advised to adding more templates gradually for more robust evaluation of the NER model.
+To increase the diversity and improve the naturalness of the responses, users are advised to add more templates gradually for more robust evaluation of the NER model.
     - **[Entity] ontology**
       The ontology file is another parser output to include the set of entities used by each dialog/intent.
-An snippet of the file is given below for the entities of dialog “Check the status of an existing issue”.
+A snippet of the file is given below for the entities of dialog “Check the status of an existing issue”.

       .. code-block:: json